idia640/presentations/week04/PITCHME.md

 In this stage, patterns such as continuous contours are constructed.
 There is a biased competition for feature processing.
 For example, excitatory signals on neurons are prevalent within a neighborhood.
 Likewise, there tends to be inhibition on non-related inputs.

-Feature binding is also affected by top-down attentional processes (goals, actions, understanding, etc.) We are continually re-link visual and non-visual features; we see what we are looking for and we get information when we need it.
+Feature binding is also affected by top-down attentional processes (goals, actions, understanding, etc.) We are continually re-linking visual and non-visual features; we see what we are looking for and we get information when we need it.

 ---